Peru as a travel destination

 Peru was the heart of the Incan empire

-The Incas had a complex kingdom that covered a huge swath of South America, but Cusco was the Incan headquarters.
+The Incas had a complex kingdom that covered a vast swath of South America, but Cusco was the Incan headquarters.
 The mountainous area around the city is teeming with Incan ruins, some very touristic, like Machu Picchu, and some that can only be reached by trekking long trails through the mountains.
-The Incan sites include massive temples, homes, and whole cities, and there are pre-Incan ruins as well.
-You’ll also find museums teeming with Pre-Columbian art and artifacts.
+The Incan sites include massive temples, homes, whole cities, and pre-Incan ruins.
+You’ll also find museums teeming with pre-Columbian art and artifacts.

 The landscapes are breathtaking